ChengLiang-GitHub/arrayButtonPractiseCSharp/README.md

-# Create array of button dynamicly
+# Create array of button dynamically